CosmicDerivative/Typesetly/README.md

 Maintainers can publish a fix without changing the public version.
 Run the **Desktop Release** workflow manually with **Use workflow from: main**, enter the existing version tag, enable **hotpatch**, and enter a revision larger than the one currently published.
 The workflow rebuilds and replaces that release's assets while stamping the revision into every updater manifest.
 Desktop builds compare both values, so `1.2.3 hotpatch 2` updates `1.2.3 hotpatch 1` without creating a `1.2.4` release.

-### Main builds and Nightly downloads

-Stable verification and native installer builds run only on pushes to `main`.
-The separate Nightly workflow builds automatically on pushes to `nightly`.
-Other feature branches, pull requests, and tag pushes do not trigger builds.
-Main-push packages are retained as Actions artifacts for 14 days; publishing a stable release remains an explicit manual action from `main`.

-Pushing to `nightly` automatically builds and publishes an experimental download.
-To rebuild it manually, open **Actions → Build Nightly → Run workflow**, select `nightly`, and run it.
-This branch starts from the Markdown/Obsidian feature branch.
-After all platform checks pass, installers are published to the rolling [Nightly prerelease](https://github.com/CosmicDerivative/Typesetly/releases/tag/nightly).
-It includes Windows x64/ARM64 Setup and Portable builds, macOS Intel/Apple Silicon, and Linux AppImage, DEB, and Arch/CachyOS packages.
-Each successful run replaces the previous nightly downloads, without changing the latest stable release.

-Nightly versions include the run ID and attempt, install as **Typesetly Nightly**, and use a separate library/profile.
-Stable automatic updates are disabled in nightly builds; download newer nightlies from that prerelease page.
-Use a backup or exported copy to test manuscripts.
-The workflow runs on pushes or on demand, not on a timer;
-the button becomes available after these workflows are merged into `main`.

-Unsigned builds may display an operating-system security warning.
-Only install downloads obtained from the official Typesetly repository.

 ## Run from source

 Running from source requires Node.js 22 or newer and npm 10 or newer.